 Meet Flynn, NAIT's animal-assisted therapy dog

 It’s a “ruff” job but someone’s got to do it.
-Flynn, an Australian Labradoodle, is NAIT’s new assisted therapy dog-in-training.
+Flynn, an Australian Labradoodle, is NAIT’s assisted therapy dog.

-Since September 2013, Flynn has worked in the Main Campus health services office, where staff and students can drop in to see him, or catch him roaming the halls with Linda Shaw, his owner and trainer as well as a registered nurse and health services supervisor.
-He also does classroom visits and may soon have a therapeutic role at the counselling centre.
+Since September 2013, Flynn has worked with NAIT's Counselling centre, where staff and students can drop in to see him, or catch him roaming the halls with Linda Shaw, his owner and trainer, as well as a registered nurse and health services supervisor.

 “People come and sit, pet him and you can almost see the change in their faces,” Shaw says.